ipfs/ipfs-desktop/README.md

 ### How to add an new pane

-To create a new pane, you should start by creating a new file inside `./src/js/panes` with the following bootstrap content:
+Start by creating a new file inside `./src/js/panes` with the following bootstrap content.
+For more information about each piece, take a look at the [`Header`](./src/js/components/view/header.js) and [`Footer`](./src/js/components/view/footer.js) components.

 ```js
 import React from 'react'